input-output-hk/engineering/blog/2023-01-24-hs-bindgen-introduction.md

 >
 > Let's sum it up by: _"A good FFI is an FFI that you don't write …"_
 >
 > FFI are like a blind spot in your type system.
-Writing them manually is both frankly painful and really dangerous, as your compiler will not save you of non-matching interfaces.
+Writing them manually is both frankly painful and really dangerous, as your compiler will not warn you about non-matching interfaces.
 >
 > Binding generation comes to the rescue by considerably reducing the room for human errors, and as a bonus, it simplifies a lot of maintainer job with a more readable reduced codebase.